EDUCATE ON ISSUES, CANDIDATES AND WHY ELECTIONS MATTER

 - Hold classroom follow-up discussions after major debates.
 Faculty can have students reflect on the debates through presentations, papers, or classroom-specific debates, exploring relevant policy aspects.

-- Encourage students to explore the complementary relationship between electoral choices and social movements, from the civil rights movement to the Tea Party and environmental movements.
+- Encourage students to explore the complementary relationship between electoral choices and social movements, from the civil rights movement to the Tea Party and the gun regulation campaigns of the Parkland students.

 - Talk about where candidates stand on key issues of student interest.
 Be accurate and fair, regardless of your own political views.